 Career Highlights

-- Led a university self-driving car team that was one of just six teams to finish the race in DARPA’s Urban Challenge
+- Led a university self-driving car team that was one of just six teams to finish the race in a major autonomous vehicle competition

 - As an academic, led research programs with broad, strong impact in aerospace and robotic systems, including formation flying spacecraft, cooperative unmanned aerial vehicles, and self-driving cars